YouSame2/dotfiles-manager/README.md

 # Add config.lua and configure it for Windows only
 dotfiles add -w config.lua

+# Add config.lua and configure it for Linux only
+dotfiles add -l config.lua

 # Ensure all symlinks are created or updated
 dotfiles link